display filename in darkroom view

 I would also like to be able to apply tags from darkroom, but that will come in another request.

-#7 Updated by Pedro Côrte-Real about 5 years ago
+#7 Updated by Pedro Côrte-Real over 5 years ago

 switching back and forth multiplies required processing time 2 or 3 fold.

 The info panel is available in darkroom view, you just need to make it visible.
 I agree with wanting to avoid clutter in darkroom view.
 Maybe adding a keybinding to show/hide the left panel would help here.